teachingworkshops/g05-intro-git-and-github-d04/README.md

 Base Hangar
 Inside the base is a large hangar meant for working on a lander, there is a broken rover and some tools but otherwise empty.
+Use tools that are found like a wrench to fix inportant machines, complete the tasks.

 ```
    ___          _      _